max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

+global.isInSpectaclesDisplay(pos [vec3], cam [Component.Camera]) : bool
+	Returns true if the world position is visible in the square Spectacles (2021) display.
+Handy for optimization sometimes.

+-

 global.VisualizePositions(scale (optional) [Number]) : VisualizePositions object
 	A class that places cubes on each position in the 'positions' array, for quick visualizations.